-Cybersecurity is a hot topic.
-Several very high-profile ransomware hacks have been in the news, as they infect individuals and private industries around the country.
+Cybersecurity should be taken seriously.
+It seems there are high-profile ransomware hacks all the time, and they infect individuals and private industries around the country.
 The latest ransomware attack spread across Russia, Ukraine, Turkey and Bulgaria, crippling multiple news organizations and transportation systems.
 It was Russian ransomware called Bad Rabbit.

 Whether you work for the NSA or you’re just an individual concerned about privacy, you should be taking steps to prevent nefarious actors from infiltrating your computer systems.

 One of the most insidious types of malware targets your computer’s microphones and cameras, recording what you say and what you see.
 So how do you stop it?
 This is where OverSight comes in.

 There are several known malware attacks that target the camera and microphone functions of a Mac computer.
 Known attacks such as OSX/FruitFly, OSX/Crisis, OSX/Mokes, and others, all attempt to spy on Mac users using these methods.
 OverSight keeps a vigilant watch on the camera and mic functions of your Mac alerting you whenever the built-in microphone or camera is accessed.